Winter is just around the corner, so it’s time to sit back and appreciate some of our nation’s wintry wonders

 The Lake District in the northwest of Britain is one of the nation’s most picturesque spots – William Wordsworth and the other Lake Poets found inspiration in its snow-topped landscapes.

 Castle Howard, Yorkshire

 Known from TV and film as Evelyn Waugh’s Brideshead, Castle Howard in Yorkshire is one of our most stunning stately homes – its silhouette makes for a perfect wintry horizon.

 Blenheim Palace, Oxfordshire

-The birthplace and ancestral home of Sir Winston Churchill is one of our national treasures and looks particularly charming under a frosting of fresh snow.
+The birthplace and ancestral home of Sir Winston Churchill is one of our national treasures and looks particularly beguiling under its frosty blanket.

-With its Gothic nave, York’s imposing cathedral is particularly atmospheric during winter months.
-Most days include at least one service sung by the Minster Choir – certain to warm the cockles of the heart at the very least.
+With its Gothic nave, York’s imposing cathedral is particularly atmospheric during winter months. usually, there is at least one service sung by the Minster Choir on any one day – certain to warm the cockles of your heart at the very least.